 Property owner/occupants of eligible residential structures who willingly participate in the residential elevation program are not considered displaced persons (in accordance with 49 CFR Part 24), and therefore are not entitled to receive relocations assistance benefits.
 However, displaced tenants of eligible residential structures to be elevated, are eligible for temporary relocations assistance benefits.
 Eligible tenants that temporarily relocate would be reimbursed for the cost of temporary alternate housing, meals and incidentals (such as laundry services), and the fees for disconnection and connection of utilities at the temporary residence.
 Alternate housing could be hotels or apartments, depending upon availability in the community.
 All temporary housing costs would need to be approved in advance by the NFS after first obtaining the prior written approval of USACE.
-Hotel costs would be reimbursed based on the General Services Administration per diem rates for Texas.
-Apartment costs would be based on market rents.
+Hotel costs would be reimbursed based on market rents.
 All conditions of temporary relocation must be reasonable.
 Temporary relocation should not extend beyond one year before the person is returned to his or her previous unit or location.
 Any residential tenant who has been temporarily relocated for more than one year must be offered permanent relocation assistance which may not be reduced by the amount of any temporary relocation assistance previously provided.
 At a minimum, tenants shall be provided the following: reimbursement for all reasonable out-of-pocket expenses incurred in connection with the temporary relocation, including the cost of moving to and from the temporarily occupied housing, and any increase in monthly rent or utility costs at such housing.
 Tenants are entitled to receive appropriate advisory services, including reasonable advance written notice of the following: